SergeyGrishuk/grishuk.co.il/markdown_content/post_beyond_cookies.md

 The code below draws a Pac-Man-like shape.

-Visit [this](/examples/render_fingerprint.html) page to see a live example.
+[Visit the render fingerprinting example](/examples/render_fingerprint.html) page to see a live example.
 A full HTML example can be found [here](https://github.com/user-at-host/Websites-Data-Collection-Examples/blob/main/render-fingerprint.html).

 ![Packman style render](/static/pacman.png)